HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/README.md

 We're excited to have you join us on this journey to mastering relational databases.
 Dive into the modules, experiment with NocoDB, and transform the way you work with data!

+## Acknowledgements

+This lesson utilizes slightly modified sample from:

++ Metropolitan Museum of Art's Open Access Initiative dataset.
+The original dataset is available as an Open Access CSV and is provided under the Creative Commons Zero license.
++ The Museum of Modern Art (MoMA) Collection datasets.
+The original datasets are also available under the CCO licence.

 ## About